Contains the active ingredient metoprolol tartrate

 some antifungals (e.g. terbinafine)

-ergot alkaloids, a class of medicines used in the prevention and treatment of migraine headaches
+ergot alkaloids, used in the prevention and treatment of migraine headaches

-If you are taking any of these you may need a different dose or you may need to take different medicines.
+may need different amounts of your medicines, or you may need to take different medicines.

 How to take this medicine

 Follow carefully all directions given to you by your doctor.
 Their instructions may

 How much to take

 Your doctor will tell you how much of this medicine you should take.
 This will depend

 on your condition and whether you are taking any other medicines.

-High blood pressure (hypertension):
+High blood pressure:

-The usual dose is from 50 mg to 200 mg each day, either as a single dose or divided into two doses.
+The usual dose is from 50 mg to 200 mg each day, either as a single dose or divided

 The usual dose is from 100 mg to 300 mg each day, divided into two or three doses.